Quasimodo: In the novel

 Looked upon by the general populace of Paris as a monster, he believes that Frollo is the only one who cares for him, and frequently accompanies him when the Archdeacon walks out of Notre Dame.
 Frollo lusts after a beautiful Romani girl named Esmeralda, and enlists Quasimodo in trying to kidnap her.
 (She is later revealed to be Agnes, the baby with which Quasimodo was switched.)
 Captain Phoebus de Châteaupers arrives to stop the kidnapping and captures Quasimodo, unaware that Quasimodo was merely following Frollo's orders.
 The deaf judge Florian Barbedienne sentences him to an hour of flogging and another hour of humiliation on the pillory.
-Phoebus ties up Quasimodo and has Pierre Torterue whip him in front of a jeering crowd.
+Quasimodo is tied up and Pierre Torterue whips him in front of a jeering crowd.
 When Quasimodo calls to him for help, Frollo allows Quasimodo to be tortured as punishment for failing him.
 When Quasimodo calls for water, a child throws a wet rag at him.
 Seeing his thirst, Esmeralda approaches the public stocks and offers him a drink of water.
 It saves him and she captures his heart.

 Esmeralda is later entangled in an attempted murder – committed by Frollo, who had stabbed Phoebus in a jealous rage after spying on Esmeralda and Phoebus having a night of passion – and is sentenced to be hanged.
 As she is being forced to pray at the steps of Notre Dame just before being marched off to the gallows, Quasimodo, who has been watching the occasion from an upper balcony in Notre Dame, slides down with a rope, and rescues her by taking her up to the top of the cathedral, where he poignantly shouts "Sanctuary!" to the onlookers below.